 Ending a Conversation

-To exit gracefully, say, "Thank you for your insights/thoughts/direction.
-I need to move on to another conversation."
-Then offer to shake hands and ask for a business card.
+To exit gracefully, you can thank them for their time and insights, shake hands and ask for a business card.
 If they don't have a card, ask if you can contact them on LinkedIn or have them write down their name and email.

 A pile of business cards and a list of contact names do not do you or your job search much good without active follow-up.
 Call, send an email or connect on LinkedIn after meeting someone new.
 In your message, remind your new contact where and how you met them and part of what you discussed.